ETI-GroupE/buyee/README.md

 TODO: para about microservice (insert diagram)

 ### Authentication (Dong En)
 Description: Auth service allows users to sign up, log in, modify account details and be issued Json Web Tokens (JWTs) to be used for verification by this service.
+Users have roles and verification endpoints check for both user identity and role permissions.

 Endpoints:
 ![image](https://user-images.githubusercontent.com/73124349/217296810-8a3ce7c0-6326-4019-911f-92723b7119ec.png)